manoharan-lab/holopy/docs/source/users/theories.rst

 :class:`.Prior` object, representing an unknown value to be determined in an inference calculation.

-All scattering theories in holopy inherit from the :ref:`ScatteringTheory` class.
+All scattering theories in HoloPy inherit from the :class:`.ScatteringTheory` class.

 Not sure how to choose a scattering theory?
-See the :ref:`Which Scattering Theory should I use?<_how_to_choose_theory>` section.
+See the :ref:`how_to_choose_theory` section.

 ScatteringTheory Methods